market report header.jpg

 The nut markets have faced several weather-related challenges that have impacted production.

-Pecans: In Texas, heavy rainfall combined with drought contributed to mixed outcomes for pecan yields and quality.
-According to the University of Georgia and Land IQ, the crop of Pecans in Georgia, home to some of the oldest orchards, suffered the greatest amount of loss from Hurricane Helene last fall.
+Pecans – According to the University of Georgia and Land IQ, the crop of Pecans in Georgia, home to some of the oldest orchards, suffered the greatest amount of loss from Hurricane Helene last fall.
 Sources note it will take 8-10 years to recover this crop.
 Demand for pecans domestically is robust.
 Demand internationally is showing significant growth.

-Cashews: The cashew market has seen several supply chain disruptions due to production declines and logistical costs.
+Cashews – The cashew market has seen several supply chain disruptions due to production declines and logistical costs.
 Demand for cashews remains strong amongst consumers globally.

 SUGAR